V&A Dundee

 The museum’s permanent galleries present about 300 objects designed in, made in, and/or historically related to Scotland dating from the late Middle Ages to the present.

-Comprising furniture, textiles, metal-works, ceramics, fashion items and garments, architectural models and drawings, engineering and digital design objects – pieces on view are presented into three thematic galleries.
-The first gallery focuses on the collaborative process of conceiving and making design; the second on the influence of design on our society, habits, and everyday life; the third gallery depicts the creative and imaginative side of design.
+Comprising furniture, textiles, metal works, ceramics, fashion items and garments, architectural models and drawings, engineering, and digital design objects – pieces on view are presented in three thematic galleries.
+The first gallery focuses on the collaborative process of conceiving and making design; the second on the influence of design on our society, habits, and everyday life; and finally, the third gallery presents the creative and imaginative side of design.

-The program of events and activities the V&A Dundee museum features temporary exhibitions, such as the inaugural exhibition “Ocean Liners: Speed and Style”; educational activities and workshops particularly aimed at children, young people, schools, and families; and special events.
+The V&A Dundee Museum’s program of events and activities features temporary exhibitions, such as the inaugural exhibition “Ocean Liners: Speed and Style”; educational activities and workshops especially aimed at children, young people, schools, and families; and special events.

 Images

-View of the museum from the River Tay; photo Ross Fraser McLean
+View of the museum from the River Tay; photo © HuftonCrow

-Exterior views of the V&A Dundee; photos Ross Fraser McLean
+Exterior views of the V&A Dundee; photos © HuftonCrow

 Scale model of the Oak Room designed by Charles Rennie Mackintosh for the Ingram Street tearooms in Glasgow, whose original full-scale fit-out will be on view at the V&A Dundee